The Mary Whitehouse Experience

 The Mary Whitehouse Experience is a British topical sketch comedy show that the BBC produced in association with Spitting Image Productions.
-It starred two comedy double acts, one being David Baddiel and Rob Newman, the other Steve Punt and Hugh Dennis.
-All four comedians had graduated from Cambridge University.
+It starred two comedy double acts, one being David Baddiel and Rob Newman, the other Steve Punt and Hugh Dennis; all four comedians had graduated from Cambridge University.
 It was broadcast on both radio and television in the late 1980s and early 1990s.

 The show was named after Mary Whitehouse, a campaigner against what she saw as a decline in television standards and public morality.
-She became the target of mockery in the UK for her attitudes.
+She became the target of mockery in the United Kingdom for her attitudes.
 The BBC feared Whitehouse would initiate litigation for the use of her name in the show's title, and for a period the alternative title The William Rees-Mogg Experience was considered.

 BBC Radio One show

 A radio pilot was broadcast on 10 March 1989 on BBC Radio 1 and a series of 13 shows began on 7 April the same year.
 Bill Dare devised the format.
 The two pairings of Newman and Baddiel and Punt and Dennis were central to the show, with support from Nick Hancock, Jo Brand, Jack Dee, Mark Thomas and Mark Hurst.
 The show also included musical interludes from Skint Video and The Tracy Brothers.

 It was originally aired at midnight on Friday.
 It was subsequently moved to a 10:30pm slot, before being moved again for its fourth and final series to 7pm on Saturday evenings.
 The show ran for four series and a special (44 episodes in total) from March 1989 to December 1990.